Cray-HPE/docs-csm/104-PARTITIONING.md

 ## Erasing the Persistent Storage

 The overlayFS is persistent by default, that is it will not reset itself on reboot.
-There's two toggles at the users disposal for resetting the overlay.
+There are two toggles at the users disposal for resetting the overlay.

 ### Standard Resetting overlay Contents